javerinetan/la-timeless-tresor/README.md

 💯 Distinction

 ## Scope

-Our team has been assigned to design and develop an interactive prototype of a hotel website using HTML, CSS, and JavaScript.
-Each team member is responsible for creating one content-rich webpage and one interactive online form webpage.
+Our team was tasked with creating an interactive prototype of a hotel website utilizing HTML, CSS, and JavaScript.
+Each team member was assigned to design and develop one content-rich webpage and one interactive webpage, which would include an online form.

 ## What is Le Timeless Tresor ?

-The name is a mix of english and french, with tresor translating to treasure.
-We chose this name as we want the memories that our guests make at our resort to be a timeless treasure for them.
+The name "Tresor" is a combination of English and French, with "tresor" translating to "treasure" in English.
+We chose this name as it represents the precious memories that guests will create during their stay at our resort.

-The resort website was designed based on our user survey where 95.7% and 87% of our respondents chose a monochromatic scheme and a brown colour template respectively.
+The design of the resort website was based on the feedback from a user survey.
+The survey revealed that 95.7% of respondents preferred a monochromatic color scheme and 87% chose a brown color template.

 ## Role
 UX Designer